Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

 <h2>Student Learning Outcomes</h2>
 <ul>
     <li>1: Students will demonstrate knowledge of the history and development of the digital humanities and digital media.</li>
-    <li>2: Students will be able to describe the tools and methods of digital media research and work.</li>
+    <li>2: Students will be able to describe the tools and methods of digital media research and work to guide their own perspectives.</li>
     <li>3: Students will learn the main key terms and concepts in digital privacy.</li>
     <li>4: Students will define the role of the human factors in privacy in the information age.</li>
     <li>5: Studnets will develop a practical and conceptual framework from the interdisciplinary perspectives.</li>